 The following lists indicate the courses which are included within each substantive area.
-Students should use these lists when selecting their complementary courses.
+Students should use these lists when selecting their complementary courses

-The 500-level seminars in each substantive area are open to social science major concentration students in their final year and to Honours/Joint Honours students.
-Minor concentration students may only register for these with the permission of the instructor.
+The 500-level seminars in each substantive area are open to social science Major concentration students in their final year and to Honours students.
+Minor concentration students may only re